nicozanf/nicozanf.github.io/_posts/2024-03-17-py4web-on-pythonanywhere.md

 ## Create a PythonAnywhere account

-If you don't have one, you need to create a (free) PythonAnywhere account.
-They don't require a credit card, which means it's practical for developers without good access to an American payment system.
+If you still don't have one, you need to create a (free) PythonAnywhere account.
+They don't require a credit card, which means it's also practical for developers without good access to an American payment system.

 PythonAnywhere generously allows you to create a full working account for free, allowing you to create py4web apps.
 You don't need a credit card to create the free account, and be sure that they will not ask you anything.